Conferences and Lecture Series

-This one hour conference occurs on Tuesdays and Fridays at noon in the Pathology Conference Room.
+This one hour conference occurs on Tuesdays and Fridays at noon in the Goldman Conference Room.
 Histopathology slides of educational cases are selected by faculty and placed out as unknowns for the residents to review during the week.
 During the conference, a staff member will call on a resident to present each case.
 The most important elements are to describe the histological findings, formulate a differential diagnosis, and indicate the need for additional studies for definitive diagnosis when appropriate, e.g., specific antibodies to use for immunoperoxidase staining.
 The resident will then state the diagnosis, if known, and the staff member responsible for the case will then amplify on the resident's presentation as needed.
 The ultimate goal is to teach residents how to approach difficult issues in histopathological diagnosis, as a thoughtful and rigorous approach is fundamental to the art of diagnostic pathology.
-To facilitate presentations, the pathology conference room is outfitted with a high resolution microscope and a live digital imaging and projection system.
+To facilitate presentations, the Goldman Conference Room is outfitted with a high resolution microscope and a live digital imaging and projection system.
 This allows presentation of important findings extemporaneously without need of a multi-headed scope.
 In the near future, a recently installed telemedicine system connected to the same microscope system will allow examination of unknowns from remote areas and/or participation of additional sites.

 Gross Pathology Conferences are held in the East Campus Autopsy Room twice weekly, on Monday (9:30 am) and Thursday (2:00 pm).
 The conference is attended by pathology residents, pathology staff, and members of the clinical teams involved in the care of the patient.
 Pathology residents, who performed the autopsies, demonstrate dissected organs, and findings are discussed with other residents and staff.
 Representatives from the clinical teams provide clinical-pathologic correlation.
 The conference teaches pathology residents how to recognize the gross appearance of disease and optimal dissection methods.
 The conference also provides attendants with an appreciation of underlying pathologies, potentially not evident during life, and thereby contributes to a greater understanding of the patient's medical condition.

 The Neuropathology conference occurs on Fridays at 9:30 am in the Autopsy Room.
 Attending neuropathologists perform a postmortem examination of brain and spinal cord specimens and discuss findings with attending pathology residents, neurology residents, neurology staff, and medical students.
 In a typical conference, the clinical history and differential diagnosis are reviewed first, followed by sectioning of the brain, brainstem, cerebellum, and spinal cord.
 Based on the gross findings, clinical-pathologic correlations are discussed.
-To complement these sessions, on some Fridays, a microscopic slide review of recent neurosurgical biopsy or postmortem brain specimens takes place in the Pathology Conference Room instead.
+To complement these sessions, on some Fridays, a microscopic slide review of recent neurosurgical biopsy or postmortem brain specimens takes place in the Goldman Conference Room instead.

 Clinical Pathology Lecture Series

-This is a weekly Monday morning lecture series held from 8 to 9 am in the Pathology Conference Room.
+This is a weekly Monday morning lecture series held from 8 to 9 am in the Goldman Conference Room.
 It is designed to introduce residents to important topics and concepts in laboratory medicine.
 Although presented predominantly by clinical pathology faculty from each of the clinical laboratories, occasional outside speakers contribute special expertise.
 Topics cover both fundamentals and emerging areas in laboratory medicine.
 Laboratory Management topics are covered in a series of lectures in the spring, including regulatory issues; laboratory accreditation and inspection; cost accounting; ordering, billing, and fraud; statistics; and test implementation.

 Clinical Pathology Case and Issues Arising Conference

-This conference, held in the Pathology Conference Room at 11 am on Wednesday, serves as a way to review all important issues that arise in our laboratory medicine division on a weekly basis.
+This conference, held in the Goldman Conference Room at 11 am on Wednesday, serves as a way to review all important issues that arise in our laboratory medicine division on a weekly basis.
 It helps hone our skills in diagnostics and laboratory practice, both of which need to be mastered by clinical pathologists.
 Clinical pathology residents covering the Chemistry, Cytogenetics, Hematology, Hematopathology, Microbiology, and Transfusion Medicine services keep lists of their weekly consultations and other instructive issues in their respective laboratories.
 These lists are distributed to all residents and clinical pathology staff at the beginning of the conference.
 Residents on each of the CP services, including the on call resident, serve in turn as discussion leaders during a five minute presentation/free ranging discussion about a laboratory medicine issue they think is of greatest importance.
 The resident will present background and data, and will then call on other residents to give a differential, interpret results, suggest additional tests, etc. There is animated discussion about each issue, to which clinical pathology staff extensively contribute.
 Generally, the clinical pathology chief resident organizes the conference and previews the resident lists and will identify issues for further discussion.
 However, the audience may ask about any issue on the lists.
 This conference has been approved for CME I credit.

 Microbiology Plate Rounds